alexfernandez/alexfernandez.github.io/2016/advice-for-the-novice.md

 The previous installment was about
 [starting a career](start-me-up.html),
-while the second (the one in your hands right now) is devoted to juniors wanted to improve in their careers.
+while the second (the one in your hands right now) is devoted to juniors wishing to improve in their careers.

 Tips to help you improve are shown **in bold**.